weinsteinlab/Amber-Ensemble/README.md

 ## Quick start

 0. **Download code**

-   Clone a copy of this repository, in a directory that is appropriate for running swarms of MD simulations ('swarm' is defined in the [this section](#step-1-initial-structures)).
+   Clone a copy of this repository, in a directory that is appropriate for running swarms of MD simulations.
    ```
    cd wherever_you_wish_to_run
    git clone git@github.com:weinsteinlab/Amber-Frontier-Ensemble.git